Solvang, California: Royal visits

+During Solvang's centennial celebrations in 2011, the city was visited by Friis Arne Petersen, the Danish ambassador to the United States, and by Prince Henrik of Denmark.

+Parks and recreation

 Bicycling

 Solvang is a popular destination for bicyclists, and has been featured as a race location on the Tour of California.
 The surrounding countryside and variable terrain provide a variety of conditions useful for training.
 Two annual amateur bicycling events are held in Solvang: the Solvang Century (held in March) and the Solvang Prelude (held in November).